jdbctemplatemapper/jdbctemplatemapper/README.md

  3. Models will need a no argument constructor so it can be instantiated and properties set.

 ## TroubleShooting
-Make sure you can connect to your database and issue a simple query using Spring's JdbcTemplate without the JdbcTemplateMapper.
+Make sure you can connect to your database and issue a simple query using Spring JdbcTemplate without the JdbcTemplateMapper.

-## Known issues
+## Limitations
 1. For Oracle/SqlServer no support for blob/clob.
 Use JdbcTemplate directly for this with recommended custom code

 ## New features/bugs